Boyne Capital has Partnered with the Founders of Ryan Construction and Ryan Marine

-MIAMI, FLORIDA, UNITED STATES, March 28, 2023/EINPresswire.com/ -- Boyne Capital (“Boyne”) is pleased to announce that one of its affiliates has partnered with management in acquiring Ryan Construction Co., Inc. and Ryan Marine, Inc. (collectively “Ryan Marine” or the “Company”), a provider of diversified marine and industrial contracting and maintenance services across the Hampton Roads region of Virginia.
+MIAMI, March 28, 2023 /PRNewswire/ -- Boyne Capital ("Boyne") is pleased to announce that one of its affiliates has partnered with management in acquiring Ryan Construction Co., Inc. and Ryan Marine, Inc. (collectively "Ryan Marine" or the "Company"), a provider of diversified marine and industrial contracting and maintenance services across the Hampton Roads region of Virginia.

 Founded in 1985, Ryan Marine has deep, long-tenured relationships with many blue-chip customers in the government and industrial end markets, including defense, logistics and utilities.
 The Company's marine and land-based service offering includes marine retention walls and pilings, industrial foundations, utility support/installation, shoreline erosion control, environmental remediation, trenching, earthmoving, and other diversified industrial services.
 Given Ryan Marine's specialized marine capabilities and highly qualified workforce, the Company serves as a mission-critical provider to the significant naval and industrial infrastructure in the region.